Statistically-Significant/ICAV/README.md

 # Assessment - ICAV

-### EXTRACT the files to a folder and run thr Jupyter Notebook
+### EXTRACT the files to a folder and run the Jupyter Notebook

 ### Make sure packages are installed; no requirements file added